Snapshot

 National Archives of Australia

-4. Uncover diverse voices and perspectives.
-Students view records created by First Nations activists and explore stories of migrants affected by the White Australia Policy.
+View records of First Nations activists and dive into the world of migrants affected by the White Australian Policy.

 Digital programs

-National Archives offers digital programs for primary and secondary groups.
+National Archives offers digital programs for Primary and Secondary group

 Online resources